 8. Support your local 'chemical-free' beekeepers.

 Many people believe that local honey can help to reduce the effects of hayfever and similar allergies, which is one good reason to buy honey from a local beekeeper rather than from supermarkets, most of which source honey from thousands of miles away.
 If you can, find a beekeeper who does not use any chemicals in their hives and ask for pure comb honey for a real treat.

 9. Learn about bees - and tell others.

 Bees are fascinating creatures that relatively few people take the trouble to understand.
-Read a good book about bees and beekeeping, and who knows - you might decide to -
+There are lots of good books...

 10. Become a beekeeper.

-It is easier than you might imagine to become a beekeeper - and you don't need any of the expensive equipment in the glossy catalogues!
-Everything you need to keep bees successfully can be made by anyone with a few simple tools: if you can put up a shelf, you can probably build a beehive!
-For details, see www.biobees.com
+Not to be undertaken lightly, but it is easier than you might imagine to become a small-scale beekeeper - and you don't need any of the expensive equipment in the glossy catalogues!
+Everything you need to keep bees successfully can be made by anyone with a few simple tools.
+You could even start beekeeping for free!

 You could also: